Tom Henschel: The Look & Sound of Leadership

 Recently, I’ve received a number of questions about “managing up” and “coaching up.”
 In this conversation, Tom and I discuss the art and practice of managing up, how it is different than coaching up, and where to focus your mindset and time for the best results to influence effectively.

 - Managing up happens when you want to influence how you’re perceived by your manager.
 Coaching up happens when you want to create change in the relationship with your manager.

 - A useful phrase to start with when speaking truth to power: “I think differently about that…”

-- Set aside the emotion when addressing a business issues and lead with data and evidence.
+- Set aside the emotion when addressing a business issue and lead with data and evidence.

 - “Appeal to the nobler motives.” -Dale Carnegie

 - Come to the table with solutions — or at least a first step.
 Most people know this rule, but far fewer do it consistently.

 - Ask yourself: how is my boss being measured for success?